 - Thoracentesis takes of a sample of fluid from the space between the lung and the chest lining for analysis.

 - Bronchoscopy uses a flexible telescopic instrument to examine your major airways.
 Bronchoscopy is an outpatient procedure, uses a light general anesthetic and has minimal risk.
 In addition to visualizing your airways, the physician can also perform a diagnostic biopsy at the same time.

-Endobronchial ultrasound (EBUS), which provides a minimally invasive way to examine, assess and biopsy lymph nodes or other masses outside the bronchial tubes — without an incision.
+- Endobronchial ultrasound (EBUS) is a minimally invasive way to examine, assess and biopsy lymph nodes or other masses outside the bronchial tubes — without an incision.
 EBUS uses ultrasound imaging from inside the trachea to guide needle insertion to the lymph node or mass for biopsy.
 Patients usually go home the same day.
 Roswell Park is the only Western New York center equipped for EBUS.